-The carrying amount of completed development projects is DKK 10,832 thousand (2019/20: DKK 13,513 thousand).
-An impairment has been recognized for 2020/21 of DKK 516 thousand, for further see note 13.
-For the remaining completed development projects, these relates to the development projects SAS and PSCOE, for further see note 13.
-An impairment test was prepared for both assets, and the recoverable amounts were estimated to be higher than the carrying amounts for all assets.
+The carrying amount of completed development projects is DKK 10,890 thousand (2020/21: DKK 10,832 thousand).
+The completed development projects are related to the development of the SAS Platform which consists of Power Systems and Power Products such as SAS (Solar Array Simulator) and SLP (Second Level Protection).
+The SAS Platform constitutes the company's only CGU.
+An impairment test was prepared for this CGU and the recoverable amounts were estimated to be higher than the carrying amounts for all assets.
 The most significant assumptions are the revenue back log, cost and expenses associated with both assets.
-The assumptions used when preparing the impairment tests were: - Revenue is for 2021/22 based on current order back log, which is secured, and for 2022/23 revenue is based on a combination of order back log and estimated revenue.
-Revenue for 2023/24 and onwards is based on estimated growth rates of average 2 %.
+The assumptions used when preparing the impairment tests were:

+- Revenue is for 2022/23 based on current order back log, which is secured, and for 2023/24 revenue is based on a combination of order back log and estimated revenue.
+Revenue for 2024/25 and onwards is based on estimated growth rates of average 20 %.

-- Cost and expenses assumptions are based on empirical data from 2020/21 and then inflated as this is considered representative for the future.
+- Cost and expenses assumptions are based on empirical data from 2021/22 and then inflated as this is considered representative for the future.

-- WACC amounts to 9% (2019/20: 9%)
+- WACC amounts to 11% (2021/22: 9%)

-- Terminal growth 1% (2019/20: 1%).
+- Terminal growth 1% (2020/21: 1%).
 Management believes that the growth rate is reasonable based on demand within the space industry.

-The value in use amounts were calculated as future free cash flows based on budgets for 2021/22 and forecasts for the following years incorporating the assumptions used in the financial budgets.
+The value in use amounts were calculated as future free cash flows based on budgets for 2022/23 and forecasts for the following years incorporating the assumptions used in the financial budgets.
 The forecast period amounted to 5 years.